Chile In Vitro Diagnostics Market Size and Share

 Recent Industry Developments

-• October 2024: The Instituto de Salud Pública became the first agency in the Americas to deploy an automated HL7 FHIR-based vaccine-safety surveillance system, setting a precedent for integrated diagnostic data reporting.
+• October 2024: The Instituto de Salud Pública in Chile became the first agency in the Americas to implement an automated vaccine-safety surveillance system using HL7 FHIR technology.
+This innovative system enables integrated reporting of diagnostic data for better public health monitoring.

 Table of Contents for Chile In Vitro Diagnostics Industry Report